magento/devdocs/guides/MTF/writing.md

     **Note**: Page classes created at this point do not contain the necessary blocks.
 The individual page configuration file (`[pageName].xml`) contains the test blocks to facilitate entering the block object information.

 3. Specify the necessary blocks for each page in the individual configuration file (`[pageName].xml`).
-4. Delete the page classes created automatically at step 2 of this scenario.
+4. Delete the page classes created automatically in step 2.
 5. Run the generator (`utils\generate\page').
 This creates the page classes containing the blocks you specified.